Skpkush/Adidas-Interactive-Sales-Dashboard/README.md

 ### **Contributions**
 Feel free to fork the repository, make changes, and create pull requests.
 Contributions to improve the app or add more visualizations are always welcome.

-### **License**
-This project is open-source and available under the MIT License.

----

-Let me know if you need any more modifications or explanations for the README! 😊